KyleJGlover/plantings_production/README.md

 # Plantings

 A simple e-commerce site that was developed using a microservice architecture.
 On the site a user you can sign up, sign in, and post any kind of plant for sale.
 The website supports a payment service run by the Stripe API.
-This website is running on a kubernetes cluster with pods built using Docker containers and is hosted by digital ocean.
-This repository is connected to my account on digital ocean and will initiate an action whenever there is push/merge to the Master repository using github actions.
+This website is running on a Kubernetes cluster with pods built using Docker containers and is hosted by digital ocean.
+To assist and development of the Kubernetes Cluster I used Skaffold framework to maintain the workflow for building, pushing, and deploying my application.
+The frontend was created using React.js and Bootstrap frameworks.
+The webpages support server-side rendering with Next.js to serve pages to users.
+To account for downed services I implemented a publisher/subscriber service with Nats-Streaming to retain data for concurrency between services.
+This repository is connected to my account on digital ocean and will initiate an action whenever there is push/merge to the Master repository using GitHub actions.
-- Website URL: https://www.plantings.page/ (Must type thisisunsafe after clicking on the page since https protocals haven't been created yet) (This website is no longer up since it cost money to run)
+- (Deprecated) Website URL: https://www.plantings.page/ (Must type thisisunsafe after clicking on the page since https protocals haven't been created yet) (This website is no longer up since it cost money to run)

 ## Overview
 - The frontend used React and Next.js to present content to the user.